Property Manager’s Guide to the Servicemembers Civil Relief Act

 Types of Discharges.

-As noted above, PCS includes orders home upon separation from the armed forces “under honorable conditions,” or “under other than honorable conditions,” which begs the question, which types of discharges qualify?
+As noted above, PCS includes orders home upon separation from the armed forces “under honorable conditions,” which begs the question, which types of discharges qualify?

 There are, essentially, seven types of discharge characterization; three resulting from the sentence of a court-martial, and four resulting from either an administrative proceeding or simply the expiration of the SM’s contractually obligated service.
 A SM may be tried at a military criminal tribunal for a wide variety of criminal offenses.
 If convicted, the sentence of the court, depending on the severity of the offense and the type of court martial proceeding, can include various punishments, including a punitive discharge.
 Not surprisingly, the receipt of any type of punitive discharge gives rise to no lease termination right under the SCRA.
 [Note that such a right may arise under state law, notwithstanding the punitive nature of the discharge.
 For example, North Carolina General Statute 42-45 provides a right to lease termination whenever the SM is “prematurely or involuntarily released or discharged from active duty,” without listing any statutory requirements as to the characterization of the discharge. ] Punitive discharges include a dishonorable discharge and a bad conduct discharge.
 A third type of punitive discharge, a dismissal, may only be awarded to officers.